BreadyX/bxu/README.md

 - bash

 ## Installation
 It is advised to install these utilities in the user's private bin folder and not system-wide: install in either `$HOME/.local/bin/` or `$HOME/bin` depending on your configuration and preference.
+The included `install.sh` bash script installs the scripts in `$HOME/.local/bin`.
+Pass option `--otherbin` to use `$HOME/bin` ($INSTALLDIR).

 **NOTE:** The files inside the `deprecated` folder are either very old and unused scripts or contain some major flaws.
 Please do not install files inside that folder unless you know what you are doing.